alex-mironov/tech-lake/README.md

 - [How to JSON in PostgreSQL](https://ftisiot.net/postgresqljson/main/) - This series covers how to solve common problems on JSON datasets with PostgreSQL
 - [Code.
 Simply.
 Clearly.
 Calmly.](https://calmcode.io/) - Video tutorials for modern ideas and open source tools.
 - [Udemy](https://udemy.com/) - A Platform with a ton of content
-- [monorepo.tools](https://monorepo.tools/#what-is-a-monorepo) - Everything you need to know about monorepos, and the tools to build them.
 - [explainshell.com](https://github.com/idank/explainshell) - Match command-line arguments to their help text
-- [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) - A specification for adding human and machine readable meaning to commit messages